 Saturday, December 6, 2014

 Boot Hill 6:00 pm

 Sunday, December 7, 2014

 Ernie Wilkinson & the Hot Sauce Band 11:00 am

 In 1947, the first “Plaquemines Parish Orange Festival” was formed to promote cultivation and marketing of Plaquemines’ citrus crop.
 A stunning freeze in 1951 nearly crushed the organization in its infancy.
 To preserve the good work that had been accomplished up to that time, the focus of the organization was enlarged to include all the bounty of the Parish.
 In 1955, the Orange Festival was renamed the “Plaquemines Parish Fair & Orange Festival”...

-Congratulations to his majesty Norris Babin, the 2013 Plaquemines Parish Fair & Orange Festival King
+Congratulations to Mitchell Jurisich Jr. & Eden Bubrig, the 68th Annual Plaquemines Parish Fair & Orange Festival King and Queen.